 Cost: $0.65 – 0.82 per minute

-When to Hire an Online Tutor
+When to Hire a Tutor

 Strategies for Hiring an Online Tutor

-If you’ve taken some time to think things over, and you’ve come to the conclusion that you do indeed need online tutoring, then it’s time to begin the process of selecting a tutor online.
+If you’ve taken some time to think things over, and you’ve come to the conclusion that you do indeed need tutoring, then it’s time to begin the process of selecting a tutor.
 This is an important decision and not one that should be taken lightly.
 After all, you’re essentially placing your grades and overall academic success in the hands of someone else.
 It better be someone you can trust!
 With this in mind, let’s discuss some of the best strategies for choosing an online tutor.

-When evaluating experience, keep in mind that an online tutor needs experience not just in tutoring, but in online tutoring specifically.
-While there’s plenty of overlap, online tutoring differs from traditional tutoring in some important ways, including those related to technology.
+When evaluating experience, keep in mind that an expert tutor needs experience not just in tutoring, but in online tutoring specifically.
+While there’s plenty of overlap, remote tutoring differs from traditional tutoring in some important ways, including those related to technology.
 An online tutor will need to have a system in place to accommodate distance learning and know how to operate it efficiently.
 If you end up hiring a tutor without experience tutoring online, you may spend more time dealing with tech problems than with actual instruction.
 This mistake could potentially cost you precious time and money.

 Knowledge of Instructional Strategies